Military Family Moving to Norfolk? Here's What to Check Electrically Before You Settle In

 EV Charging and Your New Norfolk Home

 A significant and growing segment of military families relocating to Norfolk, VA, arrive with or plan to acquire an electric vehicle.
-The Hampton Roads area has seen a noticeable increase in EV adoption, and the infrastructure in many homes has not kept pace.
+The area has seen a noticeable increase in EV adoption, and the infrastructure in many homes has not kept pace.
 A standard 120-volt outlet in your garage, often called Level 1 charging, will add roughly four to five miles of range per hour of charging.
 If you are commuting to Naval Station Norfolk or JEB Little Creek, that charging rate may not keep up with your daily driving without leaving the car plugged in for most of the night.
 A dedicated Level 2 charging circuit, which operates at 240 volts and requires a 50- or 40-amp circuit, depending on the charger, will typically deliver 20 to 30 miles of range per hour of charging, which is more than adequate for most daily driving patterns.

 Adding an EV charging circuit is a project that requires evaluating the existing panel capacity, running appropriate wiring to the garage or carport, and installing a proper outlet or a hardwired charging station.
 Whether your new home in Norfolk, VA, can support this addition without a panel upgrade depends on what is already drawing from the panel.
-Castles Electric evaluates EV charging installation requests by first looking at the full panel load picture, because adding a 50-amp circuit to a panel already stressed can create reliability problems for the whole system.
+Castles Electrical evaluates EV charging installation requests by first looking at the full panel load picture, because adding a 50-amp circuit to a panel already stressed can create reliability problems for the whole system.
 If the panel has capacity, the installation is generally straightforward.
 If it does not, the conversation shifts to panel upgrades as a prerequisite, which is a more significant project but still manageable with the right planning timeline.

 The licensed electricians at Castles Electrical in Virginia Beach offer electrical safety inspections & code compliance, EV charging station installation, and commercial electrician services.
 We are committed to delivering excellence at straightforward pricing.
 We offer prompt services to quickly restore your electrical system functioning.
 Call now!